 Figure legends should not be included on the figures themselves but should be typed after the reference list.
 Each legend should be a separate paragraph and should include details on the place of the study, the time of the study, and the study population (if applicable).
 Define all figure abbreviations in the legend.

 Authors should submit their figures with the manuscript.
 Color figures are not recommended; there is a per-figure charge to print in color.
 The charge per color figure is £350 / $600 / €525.
 Color figures can be published at no charge as Web-only material (refer to the Supplementary Data section of these Instructions).
 Figures with gray tones are not recommended either.
 For clarity, use polka dots, hatch marks, or other line art markings instead of grays to differentiate from either black or white.
-If your figures were created in Word, Excel or PowerPoint, then please submit in that format.
-For all other programs, please save these figures directly to either EPS or PDF files and submit in that format.
+If your figures were created in Word, Excel, or PowerPoint, please submit in that format.
+For all other programs, please save these figures directly to EPS, PDF, or TIFF files and submit in that format.

 Number references consecutively in the order in which they are mentioned in the text.
 Reference numbers in the text are full-sized Arabic numerals in parentheses within the sentence.
 For 3 or more consecutive references cited all at once, use, for example, (1-4).
 Format other references as (4, 5, 12), with spaces between the reference numbers.